GoatseSeal/GoatseCoin/README.md

 <h1>Bug Bounty:</h1>

-We take security seriously so please  go over our contracts and report any findings to GoatseSeal@goatse.cx.
+We take security seriously so please  go over our contracts and report any findings to GoatseSeal on Reddit.
 We don't just care about disastrous bugs like many other ICOs; report non-asserted sends, functions acting differently than claimed, even efficiency errors, or even suggestions.
 We'll be judging all reports on a case-by-case basis and will reward reporters a generous amount of GoatseCoins.